|Guide||♦||10 Triplogs||0 Topics|

 There is now an official designated trail.
 The following was written before the trail was complete.

-On your way to Prescott, driving on Highway 69 through Prescott Valley, you pass a grassy hill with a car dealershp; a hotel and condos carved into the lower southwest flanks.
-The hill, just looks like a little hill, no prominence, just boring.
-On contrary, it is big and massive.
-During snow season, its south face melts quickly, its north face stays white, almost an exact line.
+On your way to Prescott, driving on Highway 69 through Prescott Valley, you pass a grassy hill with a car dealership, a hotel, and condos carved into the lower southwest flanks.
+The hill looks like a little hill, no prominence, just boring.
+On the contrary, it is big and massive.
+Its south face melts quickly during snow season.
+Its north face stays white, almost an exact line.
 The hill does not even look very high.
 On the contrary, its elevation gain is actually almost as high as Squaw Peak in Phoenix.

-FEB 2016: The Town of Prescott Valley is in process of carving out road like switchbacks to the saddle between the south ridgeline summit and the GH summit south ridgeline.
+FEB 2016: The Town of Prescott Valley is in process of carving out the road like switchbacks to the saddle between the south ridgeline summit and the GH summit south ridgeline.
 It reminds me of the paved road to the summit of North Mountain in Phoenix.
-This area will soon be a city run "preserve" with roads and biking trails.
+This area will soon be a city-run "preserve" with roads and biking trails.
 The road terminates at the south ridgeline summit.
 We noted a series of survey flag stakes for the future "GH Trail".
 Researching current activity, I was only able to find a town council approval of the proposed development of making GH a city preserve park (August 2015).
-However, graders and back hoes were diligently working on the switchbacks so the Town is going full throttle on development for the future city "preserve" and trail.
+However, graders and backhoes diligently worked on the switchbacks, so the Town is going full throttle on development for the future city "preserve" and trail.

-THE HIKE: Follow this road about 0.53 miles to a fenced off water tank.
+THE HIKE: Follow this road about 0.53 miles to a fenced-off water tank.
 For the non-off road or not off-trail hiker, you can take the road that is under construction which terminates on the summit of the south ridgeline).
 West past the fenced water tank, make a bee-line straight line towards the drainage.
 The ascent after the drainage is 0.94 miles from the TH.
-If you look up for a sole green tree thats your line up to the nub.
-Word from many locals is GH is a snake haven.
-The grassy topography is probably not an ideal hike for spring, summer or fall if your afraid of rattlesnakes.
-The inner climb is not much of a bushwhack, open and spacy chaparral and sturdy volcanic rock.
-Pass the lone green tree, bank slight left and onto a rock climb boulder hoppers playground.
+Suppose you look up for a sole green tree that's your line up to the nub.
+The word from many locals is GH is a snake haven.
+The grassy topography is probably not an ideal hike for spring, summer, or fall if you're afraid of rattlesnakes.
+The inner climb is not much of a bushwhack, open and spacy chaparral, and sturdy volcanic rock.
+Pass the lone green tree, bank slight left, and onto a rock climb boulder hoppers playground.
 A HAZ guest register is situated on the nub summit.